Is Depression a Disability? Social Security Disability for Depression and AnxietyUpdated June 10, 2022 Social Security Disability

 Millions of Americans suffer from depression and anxiety.
 In clinical terms, depression is an ongoing mood disorder accompanied by a loss of interest in activities both personal and professional.
 Anxiety, which sometimes accompanies depression, is an inner state of unpleasant emotions often accompanied by nervous behavior.
 Both anxiety and depression can be extremely debilitating in terms of making a living.

 Is Depression a Disability?
-7 Criteria to Meet for Social Security
+7 Criteria to Meet for Social Security Benefits

 - Sleep Disorder